Kottwitz's nearby cycles conjecture for a class of unitary Shimura varieties: Properties of the convolution diagram

 \subsection{The generic fiber of the convolution diagram}

-The following result (an almost identical copy of Lemma 24 from \cite{HN}) is unique to the generic fiber, because of the fact that $ (t) $ and $ (t+p) $ are \textit{comaximal} in $ \Q_p[t] $ and therefore the Chinese remainder theorem can be applied. \begin{lemma} The extended morphisms $ m_{\Q_p} $ and $ \presuperscript{\textup{rev}}{m}_{\Q_p} $ are isomorphisms, and there are isomorphisms $ i, \presuperscript{\textup{rev}}{i} $ such that the square formed by these 4 morphisms is commutative:
+The following result (an almost identical copy of Lemma 24 from \cite{HN}) is unique to the generic fiber, because of the fact that $ (t) $ and $ (t+p) $ are \emph{comaximal} in $ \Q_p[t] $ and therefore the Chinese Remainder Theorem can be applied. \begin{lemma} The extended morphisms $ m_{\Q_p} $ and $ \presuperscript{\textup{rev}}{m}_{\Q_p} $ are isomorphisms, and there are isomorphisms $ i, \presuperscript{\textup{rev}}{i} $ such that the square formed by these 4 morphisms is (after allowing the morphisms to be inverted) commutative: